Marshall McFadden: Pittsburgh Steelers

 On January 18, 2012, he signed with the Pittsburgh Steelers to a reserve/future contract.
 On August 31, 2012, he was released on the day of roster cuts.
 On September 1, 2012, he was signed to the practice squad.
 On November 15, 2012, he was promoted from the practice squad after the team placed linebacker Chris Carter on injured reserve.
 On November 20, 2012, he was released from the Steelers after they signed wide receiver Plaxico Burress and quarterback Brian Hoyer.
 On November 21, he was signed to the practice squad.

 Oakland Raiders

 On September 2, 2013, he signed with the Oakland Raiders to a practice squad.

 St. Louis Rams

 On October 21, 2014, he was moved up to the St. Louis Rams' active roster.
 On September 5, 2015, he was released by the Rams.

 NASCAR

-After retiring from pro football, McFadden is currently a pit crew member for various NASCAR teams, currently working as a gasman for Jeremy Clements Racing.
+After retiring from pro football, McFadden is a pit crew member for various NASCAR teams, working for Jeremy Clements Racing.

+As of 2025, McFadden is now a jackman at Trackhouse Racing for Ross Chastain.